claimsforce-gmbh/tslint-import-control-rule/README.md

+# DEPRECATED

+This is no longer supported.
+Consider using [dependency-cruiser](https://github.com/sverweij/dependency-cruiser) instead.

 # Control your imports through TSLint
 You want full control of your imports?
 Not each file is allowed to import another file from a different folder?